 Select Data > Destinations, then select Amazon > Kinesis from the Data Destinations page's tiles or left menu.
-Click Add New to open the New Kinesis destination pane, which provides the following fields.
+Click Add New to open the New Kines

 Output ID: Enter a unique name to identify this Kinesis definition.

 Stream name: Enter the name of the Kinesis Data Stream to which to send events.